Dog behaviour: How to deal with behaviour problems

 Dogs with more serious behaviour problems need to see an accredited behaviourist – someone specialised in dealing with behaviour problems in dogs.
 Anyone can claim to be a behaviourist so it’s important to look for someone who uses positive training methods and is accredited, for example, with the Association of Pet Behaviour Counsellors (APBC).

 What to do if your dog has a behaviour problem

-You should take even a small problem with your dog’s behaviour seriously.
+Even small problems with your dog's behaviour should be taken seriously.
 The sooner you address an issue, the better chance you’ll have of working with your dog to correct it.
 This is especially important if you dog shows any signs of aggression, like growling, snarling or snapping.

 Here are our vets’ top tips for tackling problem behaviours in dogs:

 - Speak to your vet.
-The first thing to do is to take you dog to the vet.
+The first thing to do is to take your dog to the vet.
 They’ll check your dog over for any signs of illness or injury that could be the root cause of their behaviour.
 Pain and illness can change your dog’s behaviour, just like in humans.

 - See a behaviourist.
 If your dog is given a clean bill of health, your vet may refer you to an APBC accredited behaviourist.
 The behaviourist will work with you and your dog to find out what’s causing the problem and to put together a training plan to help solve the issue.